mk1859/seed_size/README.md

 ## Import the data

 On GEO we deposited results of three different NGS experiments.
 1) 3'RNA-seq results for the analysis of Col-0 dry seed pools divided according to the size into small (S), medium (M) and large (L) seeds (4 biological replicas).
-Here we provide read counts as single file.
+Here we provide read counts as a single file.

 ``` R
 rnaseq_size <- read.csv("/seed_size.tsv", header=T, sep = "\t")